mconlon17/vivo-ontology-new/ado/README.md

 ## Files

-* `academicDegree.xml` an abox file from VIVO listing degrees known in current VIVO
 * `ado-header.owl` a header file for ADO
 * `ado.csv` a `robot` template file listing degrees to be included as classes in ADO
 * `mkado` a script for making ADO from the header and template using robot.
 A compliance report is produced.